 Your doctor may also suggest an HIV test.
 If you have HIV, this should be well controlled before starting infliximab.

 Your doctor may decide not to prescribe infliximab if you’ve had or have:

-- repeated or serious infections
+- an active infection, or repeated or serious infections

 - multiple sclerosis (MS)

 - scarring of the lung tissue (pulmonary fibrosis).